Skye Patrick: Library Director of LA County Library

 Patrick also launched a series of services to address the Digital Divide with a laptop and hotspot lending program called Laptop & Hotspot Loans and Park & Connect, which allows customers to access free outdoor wi-fi at the library’s parking lots.
+In 2019, she wrote an editorial for the LA Times with Los Angeles Public Library City Librarian John Szabo about publishers' limiting sales of ebooks to public libraries, encouraging library patrons to pressure publishers to offer more favorable licensing terms to libraries.